mrismanaziz/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## What do you call a droid that takes the long way around?
+R2 detour.